coderofsalvation/personality-insights/getting-started.md

 > **Important:** The tutorial uses service instance credentials to authenticate to the {{site.data.keyword.personalityinsightsshort}} service.
 In some regions, new service instances instead use {{site.data.keyword.Bluemix}} Identity and Access Management (IAM) tokens for authentication.
 Authenticate by using the approach that is right for your region and service instance.

-For more information about where the service uses IAM access tokens and how to use them for authentication, see the June 4 service update in the [Release notes](/docs/services/personality-insights/release-notes.html#June2018).
+For more information about where the service uses IAM access tokens and how to use them for authentication, see the June 11 and June 4 service updates in the [Release notes](/docs/services/personality-insights/release-notes.html).

 ## Before you begin
 {: #before-you-begin}